GSA/datagov-ssb/README.md

   1. run tests on the broker in the staging environment
   1. (if successful) deploy the changes to the production environment

+## Force cleanup of orphaned resources

+If the broker fails to provision or bind a service unexpectedly, Cloud Foundry's error-handling of the situation is not great.
+You might end up in a situation where the broker has provisioned resources or created a binding that Cloud Foundry doesn't know about.
+Or, you may find Cloud Foundry knows about the b0rked service (eg last operation shows "create failed"), but you're unable to `cf delete-service` without then landing in a "delete failed" state.

+In those situations, don't panic.
+Here's how you can clean up!

+1. Get the GUID for the problem service instance.

+    ``` bash
+    $ cf service <servicename> --guid
+    ```

+2. Get a shell going inside an application instance.

+    ``` bash
+    $ cf ssh ssb-<brokerpakname>
+    $ /tmp/lifecycle/shell
+    ```

+3. Invoke the deprovision operation directly.

+    ``` bash
+    $ ./cloud-service-broker client deprovision --serviceid <serviceid> --planid <planid> --instanceid <instanceid>
+    ```

+    * The `instanceid` is the GUID you extracted in step 1.
+    * The `serviceid` and `planid` are the GUIDs from the service catalog.

+4. Log out of the SSH session

+    ```bash
+    $ exit
+    ```

+5. Locally, purge the Cloud Foundry-side record of the service

+    ``` bash
+    $ cf purge-service-instance <servicename>
+    ```

 ---

 ## Contributing